Swirl Drywall Texture

 Step 4 - Plan the pattern before you begin

 Care must be given to overlapping the circles in such a pattern that no bare spots remain.
 It is helpful to first lay out the direction and distance of swirls desired before starting.
 This ensures an even pattern and distribution of swirls across the ceiling.

 Step 5 - Create the swirl pattern

 Once the mud has been applied in a thin layer on the drywall, the swirl pattern is created with a medium bristle brush.
 A wallpaper brush works well.
-Some tradesmen have used the bristles from an old ice scrapper.
+Some tradesmen have used the bristles from an old ice scraper.
 The length of the brush will determine the diameter of the circles created.

 Step 6 - Allow to dry and then paint

 Once the pattern has been created, there is nothing more to do but wait for it to dry.
 Once dry, you can apply a good quality primer and flat white paint or whatever color you prefer.
-The large picture above shows a swirl texture with a semi-gloss paint.
+The large picture above shows a swirl texture with semigloss paint.
 The extra sheen helps to bring out the pattern.
 However, a semi-gloss or gloss paint on the ceiling usually detracts too much from the design intended for the rest of the room.
 Flat paints usually work best on ceilings.